Mirage-Mode/SpleetSpace/README.md

 Music separation (vocals, drums, instruments) desktop application based on the Spleeter and Pytube libraries.
 * Separate a song into 5 stems, 4 stems, 2 stems
 * Supported file types for audio files: .mp3, .mp4, .m4a, .wav, .wma, .flac, .aiff, .webm, .ogg.
-* Built-in Youtube Song Downloader
+* Built-in Youtube Song Downloader (outputs .mp4)
-* In-depth help documentation inside app: never be lost.

-## Download
+## Download and Installation

 [Download Latest Release - v0.1](https://github.com/Mirage-Mode/SpleetSpace/releases/download/v0.1/SpleetSpace.zip) (not working on some devices - fix in progress)

+Download the latest program files by clicking on the link above.
+Then, extract the zipped files and run "SpleetSpace.exe".

+Generate a Desktop shortcut to SpleetSpace: Right click SpleetSpace.exe, select "Send to", and then "Desktop (create shortcut)".

 <p float="left">
 <img src="Readme_imgs/spleetspaceimg.jpg" width="420"/>